Newborn Jaundice: A Brief Guide

 What are the types and causes of newborn jaundice?

-It may be physiological, or due to some underlying condition.
+It may be physiological or due to some underlying condition.

 • Physiological jaundice happens because a newborn’s liver is not mature enough to process the excessive levels of bilirubin, leading to its accumulation in the blood.
 It occurs between 24 to 72 hours after birth and resolves on its own.
-Total bilirubin levels remain lesser than 5 mg/dl
+Total bilirubin levels remain less than 5 mg/dl

 • Pathological jaundice occurs due to some underlying condition.
 Total bilirubin levels are greater than 5 mg/dl.
-These include –
+These include :

 When do I need to be worried about my baby’s jaundice?

-Consult a doctor if –
+Consult a doctor if:

 • Your baby was born prematurely

-• Your baby develops jaundice within 24 hours of being born
+• Your baby develops jaundice within 24 hours of being born Jaundice is still present beyond 3 weeks of age

 • Any of your previously born children suffered from this condition